byu-crop-biomechanics-lab/OAKs/README.md

 # Saffron-Pictures

-Taking Saffron Pictures
+This works best with Linux.

-This works best with Linux
+You can take pictures with or without the joystick

 ## Setup
 ### Gantry